VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 The engine has evolved over the years to implement the following patterns:

+## Object Oriented Paradigm

+Since the beginning of its development, VUEngine has implemented mechanisms to support the following 3 basic features that Object Oriented Programming proposes:

+* Inheritance
+* Encapsulation
+* Polymorphism

+Under the hood, these are implemented through a set of C macros that create the necessary boilerplate code.
+But in order expose those features in a more friendly manner, we implemented a transpiler that converts, before compilation, code writen in a syntax close to that of C++'s, into standard C. We call our custom language Virtual C.

 ## State Machines

 The core of the engine is the VUEngine singleton class.
 It represents the program as a whole and its state is managed through a `StateMachine` whose states must inherit from the `GameState` class.